Nukama/trac2gitsync/QubesBuilder.md

 make gui
 ```

 Full list you can get from make help.
+For advanced use and preparing sources for use with [QubesBuilder](/doc/QubesBuilder) take a look at [QubesBuilderDetails](/doc/QubesBuilderDetails) page.

 Making customized build
 -----------------------